 It depends on the area and how much volume of fat you’re having transferred, but the BBL operation can happen under either a local or general anaesthetic.
 The procedure itself can take up to two hours.

 How long does it take after the surgery for bbl for me to see results?

 Many people think that the results will be visible within a few weeks.

 Patients often need to wait up to six months to see the final results of their fat transfer procedure.

 During this time you should be vigilant in checking that there is no necrosis.
-Also, at the time of writing, BBL is renowned for being the riskiest cosmetic surgery, even inducing death of patients.
-This is because fat has been mistakenly injected into arteries which travels to the heart.
+Be careful on which surgeon you choose and be sure to confirm they inject above the muscle using ultrasound to be certain as it has been responsible for inducing death of patients in the past when done differently.
+This is because someone has mistakenly injected fat into arteries which travels to the heart as a thrombosis.
 Choose your consultant wisely.

 Will I experience pain during the Brazilian butt lift post op massage?

 This is an incredibly gentle procedure so even if your have a lot of bruising, you will be surprised at the ease that you can deal with even your initial treatment.
 You’ll feel more pain from the compression garment than you will from an MLD massage.